-1= Unsatisfactory
+Rating Scale: 1= Unsatisfactory

-2= Below Average 3=Average 4=Above Average 5=Excellent
+2= Below Average

+3=Average

+4=Above Average

+5=Excellent

-Acute Care (B3.03a) In an adult patient presenting with dysuria, evaluate the N/O 1 2 3 4 5 patient, analyze the urinalysis to recommend pharmacological management.
-(B3.03b) Perform the appropriate throat or nasal culture for a N/O 1 2 3 4 5 patient presenting with upper respiratory symptoms, conduct a problem-focused history and physical exam, and recommend a management plan.
-Develop a differential diagnosis for a patient N/O 1 2 3 4 5 presenting with a rash and recommend the appropriate management.
-In an adult patient presenting with heartburn N/O 1 2 3 4 5 symptoms, perform a patient-centered problem-focused H&P, order and interpret the appropriate labs and diagnostic tests if warranted, and recommend lifestyle modification and pharmacological treatment.
-(B3.03b) Chronic Care (B3.03a) In an adult patient with hyperlipidemia, interpret the N/O 1 2 3 4 5 lipid panel and other appropriate laboratory tests and recommend a management plan to include patient education, lifestyle modification, and pharmacological treatment.
-(B3.03b) Perform an appropriate physical exam, review N/O 1 2 3 4 5 laboratory results including a HgbA1c, appropriately adjust medications, and recommend appropriate glucose monitoring and lifestyle modifications for an adult patient presenting for follow-up of diabetes mellitus.
-(B3.03b) In an adult patient with Asthma/COPD, evaluate the N/O 1 2 3 4 5 patient and adjust the management plan if indicated.
-(B3.03b) - Accurately document an outpatient SOAP note and a N/O 1 2 3 4 5 referral for a patient in the family practice setting.
-Dresser to time (Dame (D2 02c) Preventative Care (B3.03a)
+Acute Care (B3.03a) In an adult patient presenting with dysuria, evaluate the patient, analyze the urinalysis to recommend pharmacological management.
+(B3.03b) 1 2 3 4 5 Perform the appropriate throat or nasal culture for a patient presenting with upper respiratory symptoms, conduct a problem-focused history and physical exam, and recommend a management plan.
+1 2 3 4 5 Develop a differential diagnosis for a patient presenting with a rash and recommend the appropriate management.
+1 2 3 4 5 In an adult patient presenting with heartburn symptoms, perform a patient-centered problem-focused history and physical exam, order and interpret the appropriate labs and diagnostic tests if warranted, and recommend lifestyle modification and pharmacological treatment.
+(B3.03b) 1 2 3 4 5

-Order colonoscopy screening using current guidelines N/O 1 2 3 4 5 for patients at risk and low-risk of developing colon cancer.
-Evaluate the blood pressure of an adult patient to N/O 1 2 3 4 5 screen for hypertension and educate patients regarding lifestyle modifications if indicated.
-(B3.03B) Professionally educate patients on smoking cessation.
-N/O 1 2 3 4 5 Screen a patient for prostate cancer using current N/O 1 2 3 4 5 guidelines and clinical presentation Elderly (B3.03b) Order and interpret a DEXA scan to screen a senior N/O 1 2 3 4 5 patient for osteoporosis.
-Screen a senior patient for cognitive changes while N/O 1 2 3 4 5 performing a problem-focused history and physical exam.
-Evaluate the ability of a geriatric patient to complete N/O 1 2 3 4 5 the Activities of Daily Living (ADLs).
+Chronic Care (B3.03a) In an adult patient with hyperlipidemia, interpret the lipid panel and other appropriate laboratory tests and recommend a management plan to include patient education, lifestyle modification, and pharmacological treatment.
+(B3.03b) 1 2 3 4 5 Perform an appropriate physical exam, review laboratory results including a HgbA1c, appropriately adjust medications, and recommend appropriate glucose monitoring and lifestyle modifications for an adult patient presenting for follow-up of diabetes mellitus.
+(B3.03b) 1 2 3 4 5 In an adult patient with Asthma/COPD, evaluate the patient and adjust the management plan if indicated.
+(B3.03b) 1 2 3 4 5 Accurately document an outpatient SOAP note and a referral for a patient in the family practice setting.
+1 2 3 4 5 Preventative Care (B3.03a) Order colonoscopy screening using current guidelines for patients at risk and low-risk of developing colon cancer.
+1 2 3 4 5 Evaluate the blood pressure of an adult patient to screen for hypertension and educate patients regarding lifestyle modifications if indicated.
+(B3.03B) 1 2 3 4 5 Professionally educate patients on smoking cessation.
+1 2 3 4 5 Screen a patient for prostate cancer using current guidelines and clinical presentation 1 2 3 4 5 Elderly (B3.03b) Order and interpret a DEXA scan to screen a senior patient for osteoporosis.
+1 2 3 4 5 Screen a senior patient for cognitive changes while performing a problem-focused history and physical exam.
+1 2 3 4 5 Evaluate the ability of a geriatric patient to complete the Activities of Daily Living (ADLs).
+1 2 3 4 5

-Student must achieve all components of a learning outcome to successfully achieve the learning outcome.
+\Student must achieve all components of a learning outcome to successfully achieve the learning outcome.
 Students are expected to achieve a 3 or greater on all learning outcomes.
 If students receive a 2 or below on a learning outcome, they will be required to remediate the learning outcome with the program.